Some posts contain compensated links. Please read this disclaimer for more info.

 Visit the impressive 15th century St Mark’s Cathedral and the small but interesting Korčula Town Museum.
 The famous explorer Marco Polo was allegedly born in Korčula, and you can visit his birthplace, which is now a museum.

-If you stay in the evening, try to catch a performance of the local dance, the Moreska Sword Dance.
+If you stay in the evening, try to catch a local dance performance, the Moreska Sword Dance.
 In the summer months, you will need to pre-book tickets to see this heart-stopping dance.

 Explore Neighbouring Islands

-Join a boat trip leaving from Lumbarda marina or from nearby Korčula Town.
+Join a boat trip leaving from the Lumbarda marina or nearby Korčula Town.
 Choose between a timetabled guided tour or the cheaper, scheduled taxi boat service to explore independently.

-Pack a picnic, your hiking shoes, and your swimming stuff and visit the beautiful neighboring island of Mljet, a designated National Park, which is a short, thirty-minute boat ride from Lumbarda.
-Mljet is predominantly forest and has a number of inland, saltwater lakes that you can hike or cycle to along shaded forest tracks.
+Pack a picnic, your hiking shoes, and your swimming stuff, and visit the beautiful neighboring island of Mljet, a designated National Park, which is a short, thirty-minute boat ride from Lumbarda.
+Mljet is predominantly forest and has several inland, saltwater lakes that you can hike or cycle to along shaded forest tracks.

 Places To Stay In Lumbarda

 Lumbarda is thankfully unspoiled by large, sprawling hotels.
-There are a handful of sympathetically built, low rise apartment complexes such as Lumbarda Resort Apartment or the gorgeous The Dreamers Club, but the majority of accommodation in Lumbarda is Airbnb self-catering apartments in local homes, holiday home rentals or family-run guesthouses.
+A handful of sympathetically built, low-rise apartment complexes such as Lumbarda Resort Apartment or the gorgeous The Dreamers Club.
+The majority of accommodation in Lumbarda is Airbnb self-catering apartments in local homes, holiday home rentals, or family-run guesthouses.
 The lack of large hotels adds to Lumbarda’s charm and gentle vibe.